Tips for spotting Bald Eagles

 by niki@hvny.info

 Wintering eagles begin arriving in December with peak visitors in January and February.
 Most eagles head back to their nests by mid-March.
-Eagles tend to congregate around areas of open water, especially when cold weather causes ice to form on many open waterbodies.
+According to the Hudson River Almanac, there are currently “well over 100 bald eagle nests (territories) in the Hudson Valley.”

 What to look for: